blachniet/wordpress-export-to-markdown/README.md

 Some WordPress sites make use of a `"page"` post type and/or custom post types.
 Set this to `true` to include these post types in the results.
 Posts will be organized into post type folders.

+### Include aliases in the frontmatter?

+- Argument: `--include-aliases-frontmatter`
+- Type: `boolean`
+- Default: `false`

+When `true`, include a list of `aliases` in the frontmatter of each post.
+This list contains the original URL paths of the content from the WordPress export.
+[Hugo uses aliases](https://gohugo.io/content-management/urls/#aliases) to redirect to pages from other URLs.
+This is useful when the path to the content will be different in the static site vs. the WordPress site.

 ## Advanced Settings

 You can edit [settings.js](https://github.com/lonekorean/wordpress-export-to-markdown/blob/master/src/settings.js) to tweak advanced settings.
 This includes things like throttling image downloads or customizing the date format in frontmatter.